This article may contain compensated links. See our full disclosure here

 - Headed to Rome?
 Here are our favorite tours to help you make the most of your visit

 - With a love of ‘slow, immersive travel’ and over 70 different short city walks, Take Walks/Walks of Italy deliver my kind of travel experience

 - Led by archaeologists and historians, these week-long historical and food-focused tours look fascinating

 - Get Your Guide has a great list of tours, attractions, and activities in Italy online and on their fantastic app.
 We used their service for this Venice market and food tour and loved it

 Italy is a great place to travel with kids as children are welcome almost everywhere you go.
 Our twins love the attention they get from the nonni (grandparents) of the towns and cities we have visited.
 They are the happy recipients of treats at cafes and you would be hard-pressed to find a child that isn’t tempted by pizza, pasta and gelato.

-✪ Child focused city guides for Italy including best ways to explore museums, favourite playgrounds and more
+- Child-focused city guides for Italy including best ways to explore museums, favorite playgrounds and more

 Lakes, mountains and countryside in Italy

-✪ Lake Orta in Italy’s north is my idea of heaven – complete with a picture-perfect island in the middle of the quiet lake waters
+- Lake Orta in Italy’s north is my idea of heaven – complete with a picture-perfect island in the middle of the quiet lake waters

 Italy’s coast and beaches